Decoding the Data: Identifying Main Effects and Interactions in Experimental Design

 Introduction: What are Main Effects and Interactions?

 An interaction, on the other hand, occurs when the effect of one factor on the dependent variable depends on the level of another factor.
 In our plant growth example, an interaction between fertilizer type and watering frequency would mean that the effectiveness of a particular fertilizer depends on how often the plants are watered.
-For instance, one fertilizer might perform best with frequent watering, while another thrives with less frequent watering.
+Which means for instance, one fertilizer might perform best with frequent watering, while another thrives with less frequent watering.
 The interaction effect is not simply the sum of the individual main effects; it represents a unique combined effect.

 Identifying Main Effects: A Step-by-Step Approach